Health-RI/img2catalog/README.md

 repository, the development version can be run by `hatch run img2catalog`.
 Hatch will take care of dependencies and all of that.

-You can run unit tests by running `hatch run test`, or get in a shell in the python environment by running `hatch shell`.
+You can run unit tests by running `hatch run test:test`, or get in a shell in the python environment by running `hatch shell`.
 Hatch uses whatever Python version is currently loaded.
 This project is compatible with Python 3.8 and up.